2019–20 Macedonian Handball Super League

-The 2019–20 Macedonian Handball Super League (known as the VIP Super Liga for sponsorship reasons) was the 28th season of the Super League, Macedonia's premier Handball league.
+The 2019–20 Macedonian Handball Super League (known as the VIP Super Liga for sponsorship reasons) was the 28th season of the Super League, North Macedonia's premier Handball league.
 The league was stopped in March after 17 rounds and was expanded to 16 teams for the next season.

 Macedonian Handball Super League was ranked 3rd league in Europe in EHF coefficient rank list published before the season.

 Team information

 The following 10 clubs compete in the Super League during the 2019–20 season: